toto6321/Note/Unix Time Overview - From MySQL's Date Type.md

 > By default, the current time zone for each connection is the server's time.

 ### How to decide
 Briefly speaking, `DATETIME` is good enough for usage in the same time zone while globalization is not required.
-However, to be more general, [Epoch time](https://en.wikipedia.org/wiki/Unix_time) should be always preferred as it is precise as well as versatile.
+However, to be more general, [Unix time](https://en.wikipedia.org/wiki/Unix_time) should be always preferred as it is precise as well as versatile.

 ### Performance Benchmark